BU-IE-582/fall21-bchelvaci/index.md

 ## Homework Assignments

-There will be several homework assignments for this course in this semester bla bla.
+There will be several homework assignments for this course in this semester.